se-pixs/docs/srs/SRS.md

 This section explains the diffrent use cases of our application.
 We plan to implement:

-- 3.1 Image resizing
+- 3.1.1 Image resizing
-  {text}
+- 3.1.2 Image file size reduction
+- 3.2.3 split landscape photo into 1080 x 1080 Instagram resolution
+- 3.1.4 image filetype conversion betwenn png/jpeg
+- 3.1.5 Converting Images to low poly
+- 3.1.6 Converting images to pixelart
+- 3.1.7 Memetext insertion
+- 3.1.8 Image up & down scaling

-- For each of the use cases the user has to upload an image of his choice.
+For each of the use cases the user has to upload an image of his choice.

 #### 3.1.1 Image resizing